-Placing some decaying logs up to a couple of metres high in a sunny spot in a garden can provide excellent opportunities for the ‘aerial’ nesters among our bees and wasps.
-Beech is the best wood, since it has exactly the right texture; oak is reasonable but pine and birch are not quite so productive.
+Moving on to more typical wasps, placing some decaying logs up to a couple of metres high in a sunny spot in a garden can provide excellent opportunities for the ‘aerial’ nesters among our bees and wasps.
+Beech is the best wood, since it has exactly the right texture; willow is also good and oak and birch (particularly if affected by Birch Polypore fungus) can be productive.
 In addition, insect boxes, including those made by the German company Schwegler, tend to increase the activity splendidly and the species which have nested in those (some of which have also nested in the logs) are shown on the Insect Boxes page.
 Images of aerial activity are on the Bees & Wasps in flight page.

 The habitat of decayed wood is, of course, ephemeral, since once the substance is suitable for burrowing, it has only a relatively short time to go before falling apart.
 That’s one reason why sensible conservation practices in woodland, allowing dead wood to decay in its own time unless there is a definite danger to people, are vital, since they ensure continuity.

-About 20 logs I placed near the greenhouse and against a hedge in the garden have been well utilised both by those species which use former beetle burrows and those which do their own digging.
-One highlight in September 2010 was watching two female Ectemnius cavifrons (15mm) nesting in a chunky beech log.
+In the space of ten years about 50 logs I have placed near the greenhouse and against hedges in the garden have been well utilised both by those species which use former beetle burrows and those which do their own digging.
+One highlight in late summer 2015 was watching 12 female Ectemnius cephalotes (15mm) and two Ectemnius cavifrons (15mm) bringing hundreds of flies back to their nests in a standing birch log.